 The school in the compliance report vide letter dated 18.02.2022 has mentioned that it has adjusted the hiked fee for FY 2016-17 and 2017-18 and has also rolled back the hiked fee as directed/ instructed by the Directorate.
 Therefore, the amount collected by the school during FY 2016-17 to 2018-19 of INR 48,09,960 (16,03,320 x 3) against hiked fee has not been adjusted in the calculation of fund position of the school as the same has already been adjusted by the school.
-Also, the school is directed to submit fee receipts to substantiate its claim that it has adjusted future fee or refunded the hiked fee to the students.
+The school was, vide Order No. F.DE.15(1563)/PSB/2023/8218-8222 dated 25.09.2023 for FY 2022-23, directed to submit fee receipts to substantiate its claim that it has adjusted future fee or refunded the hiked fee to the students.
+But the school has not submitted the fees receipts as directed.
+The school is again directed to submit fee receipts to substantiate its claim that it has adjusted future fee or refunded the hiked fee to the students.
 The compliance of the above direction shall be viewed at the time of evaluation of fee increase proposal of subsequent year.